 This long running tradition in Sicily represents the Easter story and if you visit Sicily over Easter you will see these marzipan lambs everywhere in many different sizes.
 Made from marzipan, they are often stuffed with dried fruits, nuts and even marmalade made from local lemons and oranges.

 I’m not a big fan of marzipan but the one I tried did not have an overwhelmingly strong bitter almond taste.
 It was very rich though!

-Chocolate from Modica
+Sicilian chocolate from Modica

 The Spanish, having conquered Latin America, brought chocolate to Sicily.
 In Modica chocolate is made using traditional Mexican cold processing techniques.
 Cocoa beans are manually ground and processed in a bowl with sugar and then left to set in special moulds.
 The result is a thick and grainy bar that is sometimes flavoured with cinnamon or vanilla.